temporalio/documentation/docs/go/how-to-continue-as-new-in-go.md

 }
 ```

-If you need to know whether a Workflow was started via `continueAsNew`, you can check if `workflow.GetInfo(ctx).ContinuedExecutionRunID` is not nil.
+To check whether a Workflow Execution was spawned as a result of Continue-As-New, you can check if `workflow.GetInfo(ctx).ContinuedExecutionRunID` is not nil.